-South Carolina to Test All Residents and Staff at Nursing Homes for COVID-19
+South Carolina to test all residents and staff at nursing homes for COVID-19

-COLUMBIA, S.C. – The South Carolina Department of Health and Environmental Control (DHEC) today announced it will test residents and staff members at every nursing home in the state for COVID-19.
+The South Carolina Department of Health and Environmental Control (DHEC) recently announced it will test residents and staff members at every nursing home in the state for COVID-19.

 This extensive testing plan is part of DHEC’s ongoing efforts to increase COVID-19 testing in South Carolina, especially for those at higher risk for developing severe complications from the virus, like nursing home residents and the staff members who care for them.